venanciorodrigo/wp-primary-category-manager/README.md

 ## Improvements?

-* Apply PHP Unit Tests - [PHPUnit](https://make.wordpress.org/cli/handbook/plugin-unit-tests/)
+* Apply More PHP Unit Tests
+> Right now we're just testing one function of the plugin to proove the concept of Unit Tests.

+> The goal of this improvement is to apply tests for all functions of the plugin.

 * Apply JS Unit Tests - [QUnit](https://make.wordpress.org/core/handbook/testing/automated-testing/qunit/)

 ## Author